DimitrisHol/pythonBasics/week 1/lesson1/lesson1.md

 ```
 6,4,2,3,7,11,1,2,4,5
 ```
 The only thing required to determine which file python should open, is the filename.
 (Careful to have the file inside the same directory as the python script.)
-For this example the naem of our file would be `test.csv`.
+For this example the name of our file would be `test.csv`.

 ```python